nomonosound/fast-align-audio/README.md

 the arrays.
 The np.array_equal method checks if two arrays are equal, demonstrating the successful alignment of the two original arrays.

-# Tips
+# Tip

-* For more reliable alignments, filter out unwanted/unrelated sounds before passing the audio snippets to fast-align-audio.
+For more reliable alignments, filter out unwanted/unrelated sounds before passing the audio snippets to fast-align-audio.
 E.g. if you are aligning two speech recordings, you could band-pass filter and/or denoise them first.
-* This python library was made primarily for short audio snippets, like below 10 seconds.
-For long audio snippets, check out [Audalign](https://github.com/benfmiller/audalign)

 # Development